maystroh/RL_cataract/README.md

 perform this surgical task.

 # Installation
 To avoid installation problems, we're using a singularity image built using ```DockerFile``` file in the project.
-Please contact us in order to share with the  the singularity images needed to launch the experiments.
+Please contact us in order to share with the  singularity images needed to launch the experiments.

 ### Dependencies
 If you want to build your own singularity image you have to install: